ni5arga/Modmail-To-Discord-Slack/README.md

 ### Changes in 0.0.16

-Added a setting to ignore outgoing modmail messages and not send them to the webhook.
+Added a setting for the app to ignore outgoing modmail messages by mods and not send them to the webhook (optional).

 ### Changes in 0.0.15